-In contrast, if agents hold extremely demanding beliefs about others' piety when offequilibrium outcomes occur by inferring a zero probability of being a high-piety type when others choose a more lenient option than is expected in equilibrium (as discussed above), then competition could push in the opposite direction-toward greater stringency-until a maximally tolerable level of restrictiveness or cost was achieved.
-Countering the intuition that competition for new clients will necessarily lead IBs to become more lenient, the presence of demanding or pessimistic beliefs about those who make off-equilibrium moves implies the possibility of competition causing arms-race dynamics which result in stricter Shariacompliance criteria.
+In contrast, if agents hold extremely demanding beliefs about others' piety when off-equilibrium outcomes occur by inferring a zero probability of being a high-piety type when others choose a more lenient option than is expected in equilibrium (as discussed above), then competition could push in the opposite direction - toward greater stringency - until a maximally tolerable level of restrictiveness or cost was achieved.
+Countering the intuition that competition for new clients will necessarily lead IBs to become more lenient, the presence of demanding or pessimistic beliefs about those who make off-equilibrium moves implies the possibility of competition causing arms-race dynamics which result in stricter Sharia-compliance criteria.
 Competition leading to stricter Sharia-compliance criteria is possible only if highly demanding reputational beliefs conditional on off-equilibrium action impose a real threat of losing one's reputation (conditional on any movement toward leniency).
 If people believe that others are high-piety types off the equilibrium path only when they are clients of an IB at least as restrictive as the most restrictive IB, then competition for clients may lead to increasing stringency of Sharia-compliance criteria.
 If an IB provides a more lenient policy, then its clients who are high-piety types will be concerned about their loss of reputation and leave for a stricter IB.
 In the special case of the asymmetric equilibrium as discussed above, the two IBs, A and B, divide the high-piety-type clients, but not equally, which is consistent with El-Gamal's (2002) result of market segmentation.

-Figure 3 illustrates what this asymmetric equilibrium looks like (assuming it can be rationalized by demanding off-equilibrium beliefs).
-The Figure shows the lenient IB A located at the most lenient point that attracts only high-piety types and the more stringent IB B located to its right, imposing stricter Sharia-compliance criteria or charging higher fees.
-A's clients are drawn only from a segment of length $\epsilon$ (from $z^ - \overline{d}$ to $z^ - \overline{d} + \epsilon$ ), and B's clients are drawn from the right-most subset of the unit interval (from $z^ - \overline{d} + \epsilon$ to 1).
-Without demanding beliefs, the equilibrium shown in Figure 3 is likely to unravel, converging toward the symmetric equilibrium with both IBs at $z^ = 1 + \underline{d}$ .
-At an asymmetric action profile, the stricter IB (B) typically has an incentive to increase its mass of clients by becoming more lenient-unless its clients face losing their reputations and will choose to quit being clients if their IB becomes more lenient.
+Fig. 2 illustrates what this asymmetric equilibrium looks like (assuming it can be rationalized by off-equilibrium beliefs).
+The lenient IB A is located at the most lenient point that attracts only high-piety types, and the more stringent IB B is located to its right, reflecting B's choice of stricter Sharia-compliance criteria or higher fees.
+A's clients are drawn only from a segment of length $\epsilon$ (from $z^ - \overline{d} + \epsilon$ ), and B's clients are drawn from the right-most subset of the unit interval (from $z^ - \overline{d} + \epsilon$ ) to 1).
+Without stringent or highly demanding beliefs about others' piety when off-equilibrium decisions are observed, the equilibrium shown in Fig. 2 is likely to unravel, converging toward the symmetric equilibrium with both IBs at $z^ = 1 + \underline{d}$ .
+At an asymmetric action profile, the stricter IB (B) typically has an incentive to increase its mass of clients by becoming more lenient - unless its clients anticipate losing their reputations and therefore quit the IB whenever it becomes more lenient.